Why Be Catholic? 10: Reason

 Then there is the natural law.
 What nature teaches us about the fundamental reality of things—especially the fundamental moral reality—is deeply imprinted on every man, but it is very difficult to discern and articulate in detail.
 Innumerable controversies arise in trying to work it out.
 Again, as we become progressively blinded in this effort by inordinate attachments of various kinds, we are prone to start calling black white and white black, until even such basic things as the evil of murder may no longer be clearly perceived.
 We may look for certainty, but will it lead to comfort or truth?

 To all of these problems, Catholicism has answers, the answers of Revelation, authority and grace, and the answer that grace perfects nature rather than supplanting it.
 Revelation provides the soundest of frameworks for human inquiry, the Petrine authority guarantees the integrity of that framework, and this Revelation and authority also point to and reinforce the precepts of the natural law, which has the same Author.
 Therefore, Faith opens up a vast panorama of understanding about the great “why” questions: Why do things exist?
-Why we are here?
+Why are we here?
 Why is one thing good and another bad?
 Why must we struggle so hard to get things right?
 With these answers comes a much-enriched understanding of the deepest nature of things, an understanding that enables us to begin to make sense out of not only our surroundings but our history, our culture, our lives.
 Truly ought we to seek faith that we may understand.

 Moreover, this understanding opens us to grace, to that share in the life of God which clears our intellects, purifies our motives, and strengthens our resolve to reason well.
 Grace becomes the first line of defense against all that would lead us to abuse reason by proclaiming the false true.
 But Catholicism offers also one thing more, which most other Christian groups fail to offer, and that comes through its doctrine of grace perfecting nature.
 Thus reason is not to be shunned, as it is shunned in most of the Protestant tradition, as a tainted work of reprobate nature sunk in depravity.
 Rather, reason like all of human nature is seen as fundamentally good, but weakened by the Fall and now to be purified and exalted by grace so that it too may offer fitting service to God.